Nathaniel-Fernandes/mage_algorithm_data/README.md

 # MAGE
-The goal of our work is to “design an open-source algorithm that calculates MAGE more accurately than existing algorithms and enables easy exploration of the data through a visual display”.
+The goal of our work is to design an open-source algorithm that calculates MAGE more accurately than existing algorithms and enables easy exploration of the data through a visual display.
 This repository holds the intuition, implementation, and code to reproduce graphics and results in the associated paper: [Mean Amplitude of Glycemic Excursions, a Measure of Diabetic Instability](https://diabetesjournals.org/diabetes/article/19/9/644/3599/Mean-Amplitude-of-Glycemic-Excursions-a-Measure-of).

 More specifically, you can find:

 1. 4 CGM data sets:  Hall (2018), Tsalikian (2005), Dubosson (2018), and Broll et al. (2021)

-2. 51 manual MAGE calculations (6 were excluded from analyses due to either being too short or having large periods of NA), thus 45 manual calculations were used for final accuracy evaluations
+2. 51 manual MAGE calculations.
+We only used 45 manual calculations for final accuracy evaluations since 6 were excluded due to either being too short or having large periods of NA.

 3. Functions used to evaluate and analyze the MAGE algorithms: iglu_ma (proposed), [iglu_naive](https://cran.r-project.org/web/packages/iglu/index.html), [cgmquantify v0.5](https://github.com/brinnaebent/cgmquantify), [EasyGV Excel workbook (3/11/2021)](https://www.phc.ox.ac.uk/research/technology-outputs/easygv), and [cgmanalysis v2.7.2](https://cran.r-project.org/web/packages/cgmanalysis/index.html)